gmitch215/gmitch215.dev/cv.md

   - Heavy utilizes Java, Kotlin, and Spigot API with Netty Channels and NMS
 - [Calculus Games](https://github.com/CalculusGames) \| 2024-Present
   - Game Development Studio
-  - Utilizes KorGE Game Engine, Java, and Kotlin for game development
+  - Utilizes multiple game engines with Java, Kotlin, and C++ for game development
   - Creation of the [LevelZ File Format](https://github.com/LevelZ-File), which is also used often in games

 ------------